 Generally overconfidence leads people to:

-(1) to neglect decision aids or other assistance, thereby increasing the likelihood of a poor decision.
-In experimental studies of postdiction in which each were provided decision aids, subject-level expertise (and thereby confidence) was found to be correlated with lower levels of use of reliable decision aids, and worse predictions overall.
+(1) neglect decision aids or other assistance, thereby increasing the likelihood of a poor decision.
+In experimental studies of postdiction in which each were provided decision aids, subject-level expertise (and thereby confidence) was found to be correlated with lower levels of use of reliable decision aids, and worse predictions overall (see here).

-To counteract overconfidence forecasters should heed five principles: (1) Consider alternatives, especially in new situations; (2) List reasons why the forecast might be wrong; (3) In group interaction, appoint a devil’s advocate; (4) Make an explicit prediction and then obtain feedback; (5) Treat the feedback you receive as valuable information
+To counteract overconfidence forecasters should heed five principles: (1) Consider alternatives, especially in novel or unprecedented situations for which data is lacking; (2) List reasons why the forecast might be wrong; (3) In group interaction, appoint a devil’s advocate (or play the devil's advocate in the comment section!); (4) Make an explicit prediction (i.e. post your prediction in the comments) and then obtain feedback; (5) Treat the feedback you receive as valuable information.

 - Share your work in the question's comments section.
 Sharing your theoretical reasoning (such as posting your Guesstimate model), statistical reasoning, information/data sources, or dependencies with others is good practice not just because you’re providing a valuable public good for our understanding of the future, but also because others may supplement your work with additional insight.